Fully consistent rotating black holes in the cubic Galileon theory: Equations

 \subsection{Gravitational sector}

 In \cite{VanAelst:2019} the field equations were solved by making use of quasi-isotropic coordinates.
 The unknowns of the numerical code were then the non-vanishing components of the various tensors (i.e. the $g_{rr}=g_{\theta\theta}$, $g_{\varphi\varphi}$ and $B^\varphi$ ones).
 This is to be contrasted with what is used here, which is an application of the method presented in \cite{Grandclement:2022}.
 The unknowns are the tensors $N$, $B^i$ and $\gamma_{ij}$ themselves and not their individual components.
 Maximal slicing and spatial harmonic gauge are used.
 Such choice of coordinates is enforced by modifying the original system of the 3+1 equations.
-The condition for maximal slicing, $K=0$, is enforced by removing all the occurrences of $K$ in the equations.
-The spatial harmonic condition translates in the fact that $V^i = g^{kk} \l(\Gamma_{kl}^i - \bar{\Gamma}_{kl}^i\r) = 0$, where $\Gamma_{kl}^i$ denotes the Christoffel symbols of $\gamma_{ij}$ and $\bar{\Gamma}_{kl}^i$ the ones of a background metric (taken here to be the flat one).
-In the equations, the occurrences of the Ricci tensor are replaced by $R_{ij} - \frac{1}{2} \l(D_i V_j + D_j V_i\r)$.
-This modification ensures that the second order derivatives of the metric appear as a Laplacian-like operator $\gamma^{kl} \partial_k \partial_l \gamma_{ij}$.
-The resulting system of equations is
+Maximal slicing is a condition on the choice of time-coordinate.
+It amounts to maximizing the volume of the foliation hypersurfaces (see Sec.
+9.2.2 of \cite{Gourgoulhon:2007}).
+From the mathematical point of view it translates in the fact that the trace of the extrinsic curvature tensor vanishes : $\gamma^{ij} K_{ij} \equiv K = 0$.
+This condition is enforced by removing all the occurrences of $K$ in the equations.